SocketOfficial/SocketOfficial/README.md

 # About Me
 Hi, I'm Socket.
 I am a school student.
 I am in love with computers and programming.
 I am kinda good at editing.
 I like English too. \
 I currently use Python.
 I love Python and nowadays write most of my stuff in it, I also use HTML and CSS, very rarely. \
-I use Debian with Nix as my daily driver (NixOS previously).
+I use Debian as my daily driver (NixOS previously).

 # Contact Me
 Discord - s0cketinc \